elbarhichi/Welding-Quality-Prediction/README.md

 - R² Score
 - Root Mean Squared Error (RMSE)

-The semi-supervised learning process is thoroughly detailed in the file ML_PROJECT_yuxian_ssl.ipynb.
+The semi-supervised learning process is thoroughly detailed in the file ML_PROJECT_ssl.ipynb.
 The file data_cleaning_for_ssl.ipynb is used to generate the cleaned database for semi-supervised learning.

 ## Conclusion